 - 2001 ASA National Tour Rookie of the Year

-Moreover, the couple had a beautiful winter wedding at St. Monica Parish in Whitefish Bay, Wisconsin.
-Furthermore, their marriage was filled with their loved ones, family, and close friends.
+They had a beautiful winter wedding at St. Monica Parish in Whitefish Bay, Wisconsin, blessed with the presence of their loved ones, family, and close friends.

-Nevertheless, they are the proud parents of four adorable little children.
-Their names are Penn, Paige, Annie, and Alice.
+Nevertheless, they are the proud parents of four adorable children; Penn, Paige, Annie, and Alice.

 Sauter earned most of his wealth through his professional car racing career in the NASCAR series.

-Moreover, he is quite skilled and has earned several honors and awards throughout his career.
+He is exceptionally skilled and has earned several honors and awards throughout his career.

 Besides that, Johnny earns a decent amount through endorsements and sponsorship deals.

-The second-generation race driver is moderately active on social media platforms.
-Hence, he has an Instagram account with one thousand followers.
+The second-generation race driver is moderately active on social media platforms and tries to stay connected with his fans and well-wishers.

 Awesome guy, not only a great racer but a great man, husband and father